djr319/spacefleet/README.md

 # Description

 This is a remake of one of the earliest games available on Atari computers, Asteroids.

-By the wonders of the modern internet, it would be great to be able to play this as a multiplayer game.
+Refactored as a MMO game though the wonders of socket.io.

 # Install

-- Run `npm i` inside both the `/server` and `/client`
+- Run `npm i` inside `/server`

+# Run

-- The server runs on port 5000 and can be started by running `Nodemon` from the `/server` folder
+- The server can be started by running `Nodemon` from the `/server` folder

-- Client can be built with `npm run build` from the `/client`folder if required
-- Client application is at `/client/index.html`
+- Navigate in browser to http:/localhost:5000

 # About